wijnen/webgame/tutorial/README.md

 This tutorial teaches how to use Python-webgame through examples and excercises.
 Explanations are kept to a minimum.

-The code for the examples is in the examples directory, which is located in the same place as this file.
+The code for the examples is in the same place as this file, one directory per example.
 Every new feature is commented in the code.
 Features that have been explained in earlier code do not always have a comment again.
 Only files that are mentioned under "Read" have new material in them, but the other files may still be useful to better understand concepts that were explained before.

 ## Example 0: Simple working (but useless) program: non-game
 This program does nothing.
 It shows the basic structure of a game written with